- Subject area

-At the time it was the most hands on course in the country and it was one of the last HND courses to convert to a degree, which I believed would give me my best start for a career as a designer.
+At the time, when I was researching courses and universities, Graphic Design was the most hands-on course in the country, and it was one of the last HND courses to convert to a degree, which I believed would give me my best start for a career as a designer.

-My course was possibly a little different, as it was a while ago now and I guess it changes, but the quality of the teaching was exceptional.
-It was really hands-on, possibly even informal at times but it really worked.
+Overall, the quality of the teaching was exceptional.
+It was really hands-on, possibly even informal at times, but it really worked.
 I know for sure it was responsible for delivering some really great designers that have gone on to have phenomenal careers.

 Without a doubt the course had every bit of influence on my career, particularly at the start as I was lucky enough, and thanks to Loughborough University and the lecturers - prepared enough, to be offered the first job I went for.